Oklahoma State vs. West Virginia NCAA Football Odds, Plays and Insights | November 6, 2021

 - Oklahoma State and its opponents have gone over the current 49-point total in four of seven games (57.1%) this season.

-- West Virginia's games have gone over 49 points in four of eight chances this season.
+- West Virginia has combined with its opponents to score more than 49 points in four of eight games this season.

-- The combined points per game average of the two teams, 59, is 10 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 59, is 10 points greater than Saturday's over/under.

-- These two squads combine to surrender 40.9 points per game, 8.1 fewer than this contest's over/under.
+- This contest's over/under is 8.1 points above the 40.9 these two squads combine to allow per game this season.

-- The Cowboys and their opponents have scored an average of 52.3 points per game in 2021, 3.3 more than Saturday's total.
+- The average total in Cowboys games this season is 52.3, 3.3 points above Saturday's over/under of 49.

 - The 53.1 PPG average total in Mountaineers games this season is 4.1 points more than this game's over/under.